 It has been found that many men and women don’t really understand what sexual harassment in the workplace is.
 For example, if someone asks you out on a date and you say “No, thanks”, then, if they are around sitting in your workspace or texting you still, it becomes unlawful.
 Often young people say that they know it is not OK if their uncle does it, but they think it must be acceptable in the workplace.
 Some feel they will be victimized if they bring a complaint about sexual harassment, and can think that it is not serious enough.
 The conduct can be one-off or ongoing, but is usually over a long period of time.

 Sexual harassment is across all age groups and all kinds of workplaces – small, medium and large businesses.
 Casual, temporary and contract workers are three times more likely to experience it.
-Some employers should have stronger leadership and effective training.
+Employers should have stronger leadership and effective training.
 There should be a mechanism in the business for complaints and reporting.
 One in ten of those surveyed said they had witnessed sexual harassment.

 There are free, accessible and timely external complaints mechanisms.
 So if there is none in your workplace come to the Australian Human Rights Commission or a State-based commission.
 They have an early intervention strategy and can help while you are still in employment.
 It is important that you are not isolated – talk to friends and family and seek support.
 If you are getting sexually harassed, someone else will be too!
-Visit http://www.humanrights.gov.au/ for more, or send us an email if you have suffered unfair dismissal due to sexual harassment or any discriminatory treatment.
+Visit http://www.humanrights.gov.au/ , or send us an email if you have suffered unfair dismissal due to sexual harassment or any discriminatory treatment.
 YOU ARE NOT ALONE.

 The Commissioner also warns about being careful about consumption of alcohol at, for instance, Christmas parties at work.
-Companies should have a Sexual Harassment Policy with a chain of command and with zero tolerance to offensive behaviour covering unwelcome cornering, groping, hugs and kisses that offend.
+Companies should have a Sexual Harassment Policy with a chain of command with zero tolerance to offensive behaviour covering unwelcome cornering, groping, hugs and kisses that offend.
 Dress code should define what is appropriate.
-To protect themselves women should ensure that someone understands that the behaviour is unwelcome.
+To protect themselves women should ensure that someone understands the behaviour is unwelcome.
 Opportunistic claims are uncommon as only about 16 percent of women who are harassed ever bring a complaint.
 The Human Rights Commission is available as a free service.

 Women on Boards